-After a lengthy post (tip) about how to manage citations, here’s a shorter one.
-Hopefully, some of you find this useful.
+Here’s a post about how you can use labels in Google My Business to manage citations Hopefully, some of you find this useful.

 This tip may be useless in the following situations:

 - You can remember everything you do on the GMB without noting it down.